Mitigating radio frequency interference in CHIME/FRB real-time intensity data: RFI transform chains

 The simplest form of RFI transforms is a static mask, which constantly eliminates a set of known frequency channels exhibiting intense RFI.
 We place the static mask at the very beginning of our chain in order to minimize residuals, which can easily distort the intensity PDF.

 Following the static mask, clipping transforms or ``clippers'' take the streaming chunk of intensity data and mask out statistical outliers dynamically.
 These outliers could be deviations from the mean or standard deviation (stdv) of the intensity PDF along an arbitrary axis (i.e., time and/or frequency).
 Then, a sequence of detrending transforms or ``detrenders'' remove large-scale intensity variations (along time and frequency) from the data.
-Next, a second round of clipping transforms are applied to the modified intensity PDF.
+Next, a second round of clipping transforms is applied to the modified intensity PDF.
 We note that both the mask and intensity data stream are updated throughout this process inside the subpipeline.
 However, only the mask is upsampled and passed to the last round of detrenders prior to the dedispersion over 16k frequency channels.
 The last round of detrenders is required for the CHIME/FRB dedispersion transform, which assumes a zero baseline for the incoming intensity data stream.
 Finally, the upsampled mask ($\sim$20\% loss of bandwidth on average) and detrended intensity data are passed to the dedispersion transform.

-Ideally, the specific configuration of RFI transform chains would be determined through a global minimization problem which would aim at minimizing the computational cost along with the false positive and false negative rates.
-In actuality, we configured the CHIME/FRB RFI transform chain empirically; although not necessarily optimal, we configured transforms through trial and error using hundreds of hours of intensity acquisitions.\footnote{Besides the real-time pipeline, L1 can be run in an offline mode with saved intensity data.} The remainder of this section contains a detailed account of the RFI transform chains.
+Ideally, the specific configuration of RFI transform chains would be determined through a global minimization problem, which would aim at minimizing the computational cost along with the false-positive and false-negative rates.
+In actuality, we configured the CHIME/FRB RFI transform chain empirically; although not necessarily optimal, we configured transforms through trial and error using hundreds of hours of intensity acquisitions.\footnote{Other than with the real-time pipeline, L1 can be run in an offline mode with saved intensity data.} The remainder of this section contains a detailed account of the RFI transform chains.